 While it’s rare, dents and scratches can be so deep that it’s necessary to pull up portions of the floor and replace the floorboards.
 Squeaky hardwood floors need immediate attention as well.
 A squeak may add some charm to an older home with hardwood floors, but as any homeowner with a hardwood knows, it can also be an annoyance.
 Loose floorboards or cracks in the boards should not be taken lightly.

-One of the biggest struggles that homeowners have with their hardwood floors is deciding when a floor needs to be recoated or refinished.
+One of the biggest struggles that homeowners have is deciding whether to recoat or refinish hardwood.
 Hardwood floors can go years without needing any special attention outside of mopping, sweeping, and regular vacuuming.
 Much more than that and you may be over-maintaining your hardwood floors.

 When to Recoat or Refinish Hardwood?